opnsense/tools/README.md

     # make hotfix[-<step>]

-The default hotfix run is a non-destructive rebuild pass for missing plugins and core packages which also signs the packages.
+The default hotfix run is a non-destructive rebuild pass for missing plugins and core packages which also signs the existing packages.

 You can also do a full rebuild using "core" or "plugins".
 The "ports" step, however, will automatically rebuild mismatching and missing ports.